VIDAKHOSHPEY22/Racing-car-game/Checklist.md

 Great for Python beginners or anyone who loves tinkering with games!

+♥ Fun Fact: if you press Num Lock (on Windows), hold alt and input 3 (example) it will appear with a heart :D ♥

 **You're welcome to:**

 - Fix open bugs and submit improvements